 The daily routine of the Accounts Payable (AP) team involves processing invoices and payments.
 Unfortunately, this process is often done manually and causes numerous errors, which can be a major pain for employees.
 In this article, we will show you how to improve the invoice tracking process and optimize your business’s cash flow.

-Delving into the history of humanity, some patterns appear.
+Throughout the history of humanity, certain patterns have emerged.

-Before someone figured out how to properly start a bonfire, many burnt-down huts, skin-burns, and other tragedies have taken place.
+Before humanity figured out how to properly start a bonfire, many huts were burnt down resulting in skin burns and other tragedies.
 Yes, it’s a gruesome image, taken straight out of a horror movie, but humans tend to learn the hard way.

 Let’s look at another, even more iconic example.

 Remember Ross from Friends, who got married three times, and each of those marriages ended in divorce?